-monitors compliance with the provisions and requirements of the Company's CG Manual and determine violations of the same.
-He may recommend penalty for the said violation, which may include removal, for further review and approval of the Board. f.
+recommend penalty for the said violation, which may include removal, for further review and approval of the Board. f.
 Re-instatement (i) Executive Directors The procedure for the Selection/Appointment as discussed above is also adopted in case of reinstatement.
 The criteria for the Selection/Appointment of Executive Directors as discussed above are the same criteria used for reinstatement. (ii) Non-Executive Directors The procedure for the Selection/Appointment as discussed above is also adopted in case of reinstatement.
 The criteria for the Selection/Appointment of Non-Executive Directors as discussed above are the same criteria used for reinstatement. (iii) Independent Directors The procedure for the selection and election discussed above is also adopted in case of re-instatement.
 The criteria for the election of Independent Directors as discussed above are the same criteria used for reinstatement.
 However, in reappointment, the provision on term limits of directors as provided in SEC Memorandum Circular No. 9, series of 2011, is taken into account. g.
 Suspension (i) Executive Directors The Nomination and Hearing Committee by the nature of its function may consider and recommend to the Board the suspension of the Executive Director, if there is a ground to temporarily disqualify the said director.
 The Company's Compliance Officer monitors compliance with the provisions and requirements of the Company's CG Manual and determine violations of the same.
 He may recommend penalty for the said violation, which may include suspension, for further review and approval of the Board.
 The grounds for the temporary disqualification of Executive Directors should be present.
-Violation of the provisions of the Company's CG Manual may also be a ground for suspension of a director.
+Violation of the provisions of the Company's CG Manual may also be a ground for suspension of a director. (ii) Non-Executive Directors The Nomination and Hearing Committee by the nature of its function may consider and recommend to the Board the suspension of the Non-Executive Director, if there is a ground to temporarily disqualify the said director.
+The grounds for the temporary disqualification of Non-Executive Directors should be present.
+Violation of the provisions of the Company's CG Manual

-(ii) Non-Executive Directors The Nomination and Hearing Committee by the nature of its function may consider and recommend to the Board the suspension of the Non-Executive Director, if there is a ground to temporarily disqualify the said director.
 The Company's Compliance Officer monitors compliance with the provisions and requirements of the Company's CG Manual and determine violations of the same.
-He may recommend penalty for the said violation, which may include suspension, for further review and approval of the Board.
-The grounds for the temporary disqualification of Non-Executive Directors should be present.
-Violation of the provisions of the Company's CG Manual may also be a ground for suspension of a director. (iii) Independent Directors The Nomination and Hearing Committee by the nature of its function may consider and recommend to the Board the suspension of an Independent Director, if there is a ground to temporarily disqualify the said director.
+He may recommend penalty for the said violation, which may include suspension, for further review and approval of the Board. (iii) Independent Directors The Nomination and Hearing Committee by the nature of its function may consider and recommend to the Board the suspension of an Independent Director, if there is a ground to temporarily disqualify the said director.
 The Company's Compliance Officer monitors compliance with the provisions and requirements of the Company's CG Manual and determine violations of the same.
 He may recommend penalty for the said violation, which may include suspension, for further review and approval of the Board.
 The grounds for the temporary disqualification of Independent Directors should be present.
 Violation of the provisions of the Company's CG Manual may also be a ground for suspension of a director.

-Voting Result of the last Annual General Meeting
+Voting Result of the last Annual General Meeting9

 Name of Director Votes Received

-1. Eduardo M. Cojuangco, Jr. Each director received a vote of around 89% of
+1. Eduardo M. Cojuangco, Jr. Each director received a vote of about 86%

-2. Ramon S. Ang the outstanding shares of the Company.
+2. Ramon S. Ang

 3. Leo S. Alvez

 4. Gabriel S. Claudio

 5. Bernard D. Marquez

 6. Roberto V. Ongpin

 7. Ferdinand K. Constantino

 8. Minita V. Chico-Nazario

 9. Angelina S. Gutierrez